christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **3 The Sarmatian Dragon Cult**

+The Hyperboreans were a real Bronze Age civilization in the Ural-Volga region of modern Russia who spread their culture southward via the Kurgan hypothesis (c.
+4000 BCE).
+Their descendants, the Scythians, then spread their Draco (dragon/serpent) cult across Eurasia, encoded in snake worshiping myths.
+The domestication of the horse and invention of the chariot allowed them to travel vast distances.
+They were a priesthood of dragon/serpent-worshipping kings [^1]

 The Scythian tribe called the Sarmatians (also called Sauromatians ("Saur" = "Lizard/Dragon" + "Matae" = "Men/Warriors" - where the
 Sumerian "sar" (king) comes from) were a nomadic Indo-Iranian warrior elite from the Pontic steppe (modern Ukraine/Russia).
-The domestication of the horse and invention of the chariot allowed them to travel vast distances.
-They were a priesthood of dragon/serpent-worshipping kings [^1]

 All ancient Mediterranean religions derive from the repackaging of Sythian serpent-dragon worshiping religions.
 See: Papaios and the Snake-Legged Goddess (Scythian) = Nehebkau, Uraeus, and Apep/Apophis (Egypt) = Ningishzida (Sumerian) = Tiamat and Mušḫuššu who was associated with Marduk (Babylonian) = Aži Dahāka (Zoroastrianism) later syncretized with Mithra = Ophion, Agathodaemon, Typhon, and Delphi's Pythoness priestess (Greek) = Nāgendra and Nāga (Vedic), Nehushtan/serpent staff of Moses, the Dacian and Roman Draco standards, the serpent-worshipping Gnostics, Sebazi (Phrygian/Bulgarian), Jörmungandr (Norse), Ouroboros serpent in Freemasony, etc. The Knights Templar knew the truth.
 The Templars worshipped Baphomet—a Sarmatian dragon deity (Aži Dahāka).